-Now to make the sandwich, we just added the meat to a Bolillo roll.
+Now to make the sandwich, just added the meat to a Bolillo roll.
 Bolillo is a type of Mexican savory bread similar to a baguette.
-Now my sweetheart, Luis, added avocado, peppers, tomatoes, mayonnaise, and cheese to his (he may have added something else, I honestly can’t remember)…me I just had mayonnaise and American cheese with the meat.
+Now my sweetheart, Luis, added avocado, peppers, tomatoes, mayonnaise, and cheese to his (he may have added something else, I honestly can’t remember)…me I just had mayonnaise and american cheese with the meat.
 When I tell you this sandwich was DELICIOUS!!!!
 I promise you I am not exaggerating.
 Try it for yourself and you will be so happy you did.
 You can find the bolillo (bo-lee-yo) bread in most Panderia’s (Mexican Bakeries).
 I have even found small versions in the Wal-mart bakery.
 This is what it looks like.

 Happy Eating!
 My Happiness Bucket is definitely full, is yours?